VPNL/faceHands/README.md

 # faceHands
-Code and Data for Rosenke et al. (201X) - Modeling neural tuning in human ventral temporal cortex predicts the perception of visual ambiguity.
-The article can be found [here](https://doi.org/10.1101/460337).
+This repository contains code and data used in [Rosenke et al. (2018) - Modeling neural tuning in human ventral temporal cortex predicts the perception of visual ambiguity. bioRxiv](https://doi.org/10.1101/460337).

+Data and code may be re-used with adequate citation of our study.

 The repository contains two folders:
 - code